In today’s society, marketers are very concerned with how their emails appear on mobile phones.

 Use only the images that are essential to your email – the recommended scope is one to three.
 The reason for this is that Apple iOS automatically allows images to show by default, but other mobile device platforms like Android turn off images by default.
 This makes it hard to know if your images will be displayed properly.
 If you add a bunch of images in it, your email might look like chunks of white space.

-To ensure the mobile emails, you’ve sent out are responsive to all devices use Maropost Marketing Cloud!
+To ensure the mobile emails, you’ve sent out are responsive to all devices use Maropost for Marketing!
 MMC has hundreds of templates and allows you to create personalized emails to meet all your customer’s needs.

 It is best that you include image descriptions to let the reader know what the image is even without seeing it.
 To make sure your email shows everything clearly, it is best that you preview it using a mobile device.